DFE-Digital/early-careers-framework/docs/source/ecf/schedules-and-milestone-dates.html.md

 | Retention Point 4      | 1 Aug 2025     | 31 Dec 2025      | `retained-4`    | 31 Jan 2026      |
 | Participant Completion      | 1 Jan 2026     | 31 Mar 2026      | `completed`    | 30 Apr 2026      |

-#### Cohort 2022
+#### 2022 cohort

-For participants starting their course on or before [CONFIRM DATE], and who are expected to complete their training over 2 academic years, providers [should confirm the schedule](LINK NEEDED):
+Participants starting their ECF-based training between 1 April and 31 July 2023, and who are expected to complete their training over 2 academic years, [should have their schedule updated](/api-reference/ecf/guidance/#notify-dfe-a-participant-has-changed-their-training-schedule) by providers to:

 ```
  "schedule_identifier": "ecf-standard-april"